782618297/io_scene_scs/Prefab-Locators.md

 ## Spawn Point

-Spawn point locator defines point of different predefined players actions.
+Spawn point locator defines points of different predefined actions or an origin point for a result of an action.

 Example usage for company dock for Euro Truck Simulator 2 is creating at least two spawn points: